 HIST 110.
 Civilizations and Religions of the Ancient World.
-(F, S) (3)
+(F,S)(3)

-This study of the great civilizations of the ancient world introduces students to the study of history and the historical study of religion.
+A study of the great civilizations of the ancient world designed to introduce students to the study of history and the historical study of religion.
 The civilizations studied are those of the Fertile Crescent, India, China, and the Mediterranean (Greece and Rome).
 The course focuses on the origins and foundations of the first great civilizations, with special attention to the function of religion in the maintenance of civilization.
-Particular attention is given to Greek civilization and the development of democracy in ancient Athens.
-The relationship of Athenian democracy to Greek social, cultural, and religious institutions is examined through historical reacting exercises conducted in class.
+Particular attention is given to the factors occasioning the transition from polytheism to monotheism in the mid-1st millennium BCE, a period commonly referred to as the Axial Age.
 Fall offerings of the course are for incoming freshmen only.
-Corequisite: ENCO 111.
+Corequisite: ENCO 101.
 Transfer students wanting to take an introductory level, non-U.S. history course in the fall semester are advised to take HIST 211.